Bridge Constructor Portal: Reception

-Bridge Constructor Portal received "generally favorable" reception, according to review aggregator Metacritic.
+Bridge Constructor Portal received "generally favorable" reception, according to review aggregator platform Metacritic.
 IGN reviewer TJ Hafer found the game to be simple and intuitive while still managing to offer and fulfilling level of depth and challenge.
 He was slightly disappointed that the portals remained static in the levels and that the game featured no puzzles that involved placing portals.
 Although he did not think the humor was on par with previous Portal games, he noted that the aesthetics and sound design were reminiscent of those earlier titles.
 Destructoid writer Jordan Devore agreed that the game was straightforward and that constructing structures was easy to carry out.
 He found the pacing of the game to be good during the first half but thought it had exhausted introducing new mechanics by the later half, opting to focus on greater complexity and more variables in the puzzles.
 The game was nominated for "Puzzle" at the 2018 Webby Awards.

 By August 2018, the game had sold over 500,000 copies.